-However, the Sharia-compliant savings accounts aren’t just for Muslims – they’re available to the UK’s beleaguered savers who have had to put up with 100 months of record low savings rate.
+However, Sharia-compliant savings accounts aren’t just for Muslims – they’re available to all UK savers.

-As well as top returns, they also appeal to the more ethical saver or investor.
-The money is invested, not lent out and it’s not used to fund businesses that engage in ‘unethical activities’ such as alcohol, tobacco, gambling or pornography.
+As well as top returns, they also appeal to the more ethical saver or investor as money is not used to fund businesses that engage in ‘unethical activities’ such as alcohol, tobacco, gambling or pornography.

 Expected rate, not guaranteed: will they pay?

-In the UK, savings accounts should not carry investment risk while Sharia savings carry an element of risk in order to grow the money.
-As such, the rate is not guaranteed but James Blower, managing director of Savings Guru says that none of the providers have ever failed to pay out on the expected profit rate.
+Unlike typical savings accounts, Sharia savings carry an element of risk as the rate is not guaranteed, it is expected.
+But to date, none of the providers have ever failed to pay out on the expected profit rate.

 High minimum investment levels but longer availability

 Another feature of some Sharia-compliant products is their minimum deposit levels.

 BLME requires an initial deposit of £10,000 for example, while Gatehouse and Al Rayan start at £1,000 minimum.

 A plus-point of these higher-than-average minimum investment levels is that attractive rates are available for longer without being trampled by demand, unlike some mainstream savings deals that only last days.

 If you’re tempted to go with an Islamic Bank, check whether your money will be protected under the Financial Services Compensation Scheme (FSCS) which protects deposits up to £85,000 should anything go wrong.